-Parli Vaijnath Temple, also known as Parli Vaidyanath Temple, is located in the state of Maharashtra and belongs to the celebrated list of 12 Jyotirlinga temples of Lord Shiva.
-The Parli Vaijnath Temple is located on the slopes of the mystical mountain range – Meru or Naganarayana and is dedicated to Lord Shiva.
-The temple is a part of the holy 5 Jyotirlinga in Maharashtra Tour.
+Parli Vaijnath Temple or Parli Vaidyanath Temple, is located in the state of Maharashtra and belongs to the celebrated list of 12 Jyotirlinga temples of Shiva.
+Parli Vaijnath Temple Linga is also popular as Dhanavantari and Amriteshwari.
+The Linga consists of the Saligram stone and has a very smooth surface.

 The village of Parli is very ancient and has other names – Kantipur, Madhyarekha Vaijayanti or Jayanti.